 - 1. To pass this course, students must complete all four written tests and achieve a minimum average of 60% (calculated as indicated above). - 2.
-Online Quizzes: All online quizzes are equally weighted.
-Students are allowed two attempts for each quiz.
-The highest mark for each quiz will be recorded.
-Any quiz that is not completed by the due date will be assigned a mark of zero. - 3.
-Supplemental Exam: A supplemental exam may, at the discretion of the professor, be provided for students who obtain a final grade of 57-59%.
-To be eligible for a supplemental exam, a student must have attended at least 80% of classes and completed ALL tests and guizzes. - 4.
+Unit Quizzes: All unit quizzes are equally weighted.
+Students may be required to complete or submit these online using LMS.

+- 3. Supplemental Exam: A supplemental exam may, at the discretion of the professor, be provided for students who obtain a final calculated average of 56-59%.
+To be eligible for a supplemental exam, a student must have attended at least 80% of classes and completed ALL course components as indicated above.
+Supplemental exams cover content from the entire course and a mark of at least 60% must be obtained to be successful.
+A student who is successful on the supplemental exam will obtain a final grade of "C". - 4.
 All policies and procedures as outlined in the current Student Success Guide related to scholarly work/academic honesty, tests, and examinations will be followed. - 5.
-Students missing a test because of illness or other serious reason must contact the professor before the test (by phone or email).
-Those students who have notified the professor of their absence, according to policy, will be eligible to write the test at another time.
-Students must also contact the professor on their first day back at school or clinical following a missed test to arrange an alternate testing date.
-Those students who do not follow the above procedures or who miss a test for a non-serious reason will receive a zero for that test.
-The professor reserves the right to request documentation that supports the legitimacy of an absence.
+Students missing a test because of illness or other serious reason must contact the professor before the test begins (by phone, email, or personal note).
+Those students who have provided notification, according to policy, will be eligible to write the missed test for full credit upon their return to school.
+A student who does not follow the notification policy, misses a test for a non-serious reason, or does not complete the missed test within a reasonable timeframe may (at the professor's discretion) be allowed to write for reduced credit.
+The professor reserves the right to request supportive documentation (ex. doctor's note) for an absence before allowing a student to write a missed test.

-The following semester arades will be assigned to students: 3
+The following semester grades will be assigned to students:

-grades in the designed to condi- Grade Point

-Grade Definition Equivalent
+Grade Definition Grade Point Equivalent

 A+ 90 - 100% 4.00

-A B 80 - 89% 70 - 79% 3.00
+A 80 - 89% 70. - 70% 2.00

-C 60 - 69% 2.00
+B C 70 - 79% 3.00 2.00

-D 50 - 59% 1.00
+D 60 - 69% 50 - 59% 2.00 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.
+0.00

 S Satisfactory achievement in field /clinical placement or non-graded subject area.

-U Unsatisfactory achievement in field/clinical placement or non-graded subject area.
+U Unsatisfactory achievement in

-Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the
+X field/clinical placement or non-graded subject area.
+A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the

 NR W requirements for a course.
 Grade not reported to Registrar's office.
 Student has withdrawn from the course without academic penalty.